alankrantas/aws-sdk-js-bedrock-llm-example/README.md

 1. The non-streaming mode (wait until all responses returned) should be able to work in browser (not tested).
 2. The streaming output mode (by setting `streamingMode` to `true`) uses `process` to print string without new lines, so it only works in Node.js.
 But you can get the idea of how the streaming works.
 3. The reason of having to access Bedrock in guest mode is due to the [session policy behavior/design of the STS client](https://github.com/aws/aws-sdk-js/issues/4303#issuecomment-1603405731).
-You'll have to encode/hide the identity pool ID and role ARN string.
+You'll have to encode/hide the identity pool ID as well as the role ARN.

 ## Example Output